Things to Consider when Dividing a Business During Divorce

 What Will You Do with the Business After the Divorce?

 “While there is no normal outcome for splitting a business during a divorce,” notes Griffith, “there are several common options.”

 Usually, if your business is determined to be community property, one of the following scenarios will occur:

 - Both you and your ex-spouse will continue as co-owners of the business.
 This may not be ideal, but it is equitable.
 If you and your ex part on amenable terms and are willing to keep the business alive, this might be a good option for you.

 - The business will be sold and you and your ex will divide the profits.
 If you and your former spouse decide that you don’t want to keep the company, it may be best to sell it and simply split the profits down the middle.
 If there is any bitterness or resentment during the divorce, this might be the fairest option.

 - One spouse will keep the business and the other will take his or her share (often in the form of other assets).
 If one of you wants to keep the business but the other doesn’t, this is another choice for a fair division.
 After your company’s value is determined, one spouse can basically buy out the other’s half.

 As always, it’s best to seek professional advice on these matters, especially since there are so many intricacies involved in each case.
 Your lawyer may be aware of loopholes or special exceptions of which you may not be aware.
 It’s to your advantage to have your case handled in the most diligent manner possible.

 Whether or not you’re dividing assets during your divorce, the proceedings can be daunting.
-For expert counsel, schedule a free consultation with John Griffith and his San Diego-based family law firm today.
-With skill and professionalism, the team can connect you with all the resources you need to get through the divorce as smoothly as possible.
+For expert counsel, schedule a free consultation with John Griffith and his San Diego-based family law firm today in Carlsbad, CA. With skill and professionalism, the team can connect you with all the resources you need to get through the divorce as smoothly as possible.